khlsvr/conhanzi/README.md

 The font construction was done using Fontforge with the help of its script execution feature to automate ligature generation.

-* Instead of a new empty font project, the font work was done on top of a Code New Roman font.
+* Instead of a new empty font project, the font work was done on top of a [Code New Roman](https://aur.archlinux.org/packages/otf-code-new-roman) font.
 Every glyph in that font was transformed to 2048 width, which seems to be more suitable for Chinese characters.

 * Suitable versions of letters were created as their own glyphs the following way: Every letter has a version for position 1, position 2 and position 3 in a three letter combination ligature glyph and versions for positions 1 and 2 on a two letter combination ligature glyph, thus requiring 5 extra glyphs.
 For the letter `a` for example `a.top`, `a.bottom`, `a.left`, `a.top2` and `a.bottom2` was created.
 A script [generate_base_chars.py](generate_base_chars.py) was used to automate the generation of these glyphs.
 A hyphen was inserted as a placeholder for some testing purposes (still present in the generation script provided).
 After the automated glyph generation, the actual work for creating the appearance of these glyphs was done.
-The IPA Gothic font was used to copy, paste and modify the selected Chinese radical parts to these glyphs.
+The [IPA Gothic](https://archlinux.org/packages/community/any/otf-ipafont/) font was used to copy, paste and modify the selected Chinese radical parts to these glyphs.

 * The necessary table and subtables were created for ligatures by executing the contents of the [generate_tables.py](generate_tables.py) from `File -> Execute Script`.
-Because of a high number of ligatures, creating multiple subtables was necessary to avoid reaching the max limit. [source].
+Because of a high number of ligatures, creating multiple subtables was necessary to avoid reaching the max limit. [source](https://github.com/fontforge/fontforge/issues/4416).

 * The ligatures were created programmatically by iterating through every combination copying the contents of the desired versions of the letters to the glyphs.
 To copy every three letter combination the contents of the script [ligatures_of_three_glyphs.py](ligatures_of_three_glyphs.py) was executed from the `File->Execute Script` and [ligatures_of_two_glyphs.py](ligatures_of_two_glyphs.py) similarly for the two letter combinations.